parix/clutter-interview-rails-current-events/README.md

 * Use JSON as the data protocol for the API service
 * The UI should access the service using AJAX and not using server-side calls.
 * Please supply specs for the services

+## Submission
+* Please zip up the project and submit via the Greenhouse link in your email.
+* Do NOT create a pull request against this repo as it's visible to all other candidates.